Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Detailed analysis on homoclinic orbits

-In Fig.~\ref{f:L_diff_rhos} (Left), the functional relationship between angular momentum $L$ and orbital circumferential radius $r$ is illustrated for a range of central densities $\rhs$, while the scale radius is held constant at $\rs=0.15$.
-Correspondingly, Fig.~\ref{f:L_diff_rhos} (Right) displays the same relationship, but for various values of the scale radii $\rs$ at a fixed central density $\rhs=0.01$.
-In Fig.~\ref{f:L_diff_rhos}, the ISCO radius is marked by a circular dot, and the MBO radius of the Schwarzschild BH embedded within a Dehnen-type DM halo is denoted by a square box.
+As noted earlier, bound orbits are only permissible for energies $E<1$ (in units of $10^{-5}$ in our study).
+Therefore, to locate the ISCO—which signifies the innermost, stable, bound orbit within the combined Schwarzschild BH and DM halo spacetime—one must guarantee that $E<1$ is satisfied.
+Employing the conditions specified in Eq.~\eqref{eq:ISCO}, we numerically compute the ISCO parameters.
+These parameters, namely the ISCO radius, orbital angular momentum, and energy, are evaluated as functions of the DM halo's central density and scale radius.\\ In Fig.~\ref{f:L_diff_rhos} (Upper), the functional relationship between angular momentum $L$ and orbital circumferential radius $r$ is illustrated for a range of central densities $\rhs$, while the scale radius is held constant at $\rs=0.15$.
+Correspondingly, Fig.~\ref{f:L_diff_rhos} (Lower) displays the same relationship, but for various values of the scale radii $\rs$ at a fixed central density $\rhs=0.01$.\\ In Fig.~\ref{f:L_diff_rhos}, the ISCO radius is marked by a circular dot, and the MBO radius of the Schwarzschild BH embedded within a Dehnen-type DM halo is denoted by a square box.
 The lowest red curve in these figures corresponds to the scenario without any DM halo influence ($\rhs=0,\rs = 0$), for which the ISCO and MBO radii are located at $r=6$ and $r=4$ (both in units of $M=1$), with associated angular momentum values of $L=3.464101$ and $L=4$ (both in units of $M=1,m=10^{-5}$), respectively.
 The influence of the DM halo parameters is evident, as both pairs of values—$r_{\rm MBO}$, $L_{\rm MBO}$ and $r_{\rm ISCO}$, $L_{\rm ISCO}$—show a positive correlation, increasing with higher values of both the central density and the scale radius of the DM halo.

 To analyze the influence of the DM halo parameters on the energy of such a BH-DM halo combined system, the conserved energy $E$ is plotted against the radial coordinate $r$ for circular orbits.
-Fig.~\ref{f:E_diff_rhos} (Left) displays the change in energy for varying central density values at a constant scale radius $\rs=0.15$, while Fig.~\ref{f:E_diff_rhos} (Right) illustrates this variation for different scale radii at a fixed central density $\rhs=0.01$.
-The results clearly indicate that the energy corresponding to the ISCO decreases as both the central density and the scale radius of the DM halo are increased.
+Fig.~\ref{f:E_diff_rhos} (Upper) displays the change in energy for varying central density values at a constant scale radius $\rs=0.15$, while Fig.~\ref{f:E_diff_rhos} (Lower) illustrates this variation for different scale radii at a fixed central density $\rhs=0.01$.\\ The results clearly indicate that the energy corresponding to the ISCO decreases as both the central density and the scale radius of the DM halo are increased.